brandonica/onica-final/README.md

 route1 takes a long time to create.
 I have a dependency on the nat gateway which holds it up.
 I don't know what takes that NAT gateway so long to spin up though.

 It'd be nice to make a slimmer AMI.
 These instances take a while to spin up and all I really want on them is apache.

+The output should have the load balancer link